A fixed-point algorithm for matrix projections with applications in quantum information: Fixed-point algorithm for matrix projections with respect to the Bures distance

 The fixed-point algorithm is given as follows:

-In Appendix~\ref{initial point} we show that the initial point $S_0=\mathcal{E}(R^\frac{1}{2})^2$ is the solution of~\eqref{first problem} when $[R,\mathcal{E}(R^\frac{1}{2})] = 0$.
+In Appendix~\ref{initial point} we show that the initial point $S_0=\mathcal{E}(R^\frac{1}{2})^2$ is the solution of~\eqref{first problem} when $R$ commutes with $\mathcal{E}(R^\frac{1}{2})$, i.e., when $[R,\mathcal{E}(R^\frac{1}{2})]=0$.
 Moreover, we observe numerically that it generally gives a close approximation of the true solution.
+However, we remark that we prove that the algorithm converges to the solution starting from any initial positive invariant matrix, and we do not actually require that the initial point is $S_0=\mathcal{E}(R^\frac{1}{2})^2$.

-The main contribution of our work is to provide a theoretical convergence guarantee of Algorithm~\ref{Fixed-point algo}. \begin{theorem} Consider Algorithm~\ref{Fixed-point algo} to solve the convex optimization problem~\eqref{first problem}.
-Let $R$ be a positive definite matrix and $T$ represent the optimal solution to this problem.
+The main contribution of our work is to provide a theoretical convergence guarantee of Algorithm~\ref{Fixed-point algo}. \begin{theorem} Let $R$ be a positive definite matrix.
+Consider Algorithm~\ref{Fixed-point algo} to solve the convex optimization problem~\eqref{first problem} and $T$ represent the optimal solution.
 Then the sequence $\{B(R,S_n)\}$ decreases monotonically, and satisfies

-Here, $\xi = k^{\frac{d}{2}+1}$ where $k = \lambda_{\max}(R)/ \lambda_{\min}(R)$ is the condition number of $R$.
-Moreover, when the symmetric matrices commute, we have $\xi = k^\frac{3}{2}$. \end{theorem} It then follows from standard strong convexity arguments that the sequence $\{S_n\}$ converges to the optimal solution $T$.
-We refer to Section~\ref{second} and in particular to Theorem~\ref{strong convexity} for a discussion about the strong convexity of the Bures distance.
-Indeed, if we note that the gradient is zero at the minimum, $\mu$-strong convexity of the Bures distance together with Theorem~\ref{theorem convergence} gives

-Here, $\mu = (2 \lambda_{\min}(R) \xi)^{-1}$ is the strong convexity parameter of the Bures distance introduced in Section~\ref{second} and $\xi$ is the parameter defined in Theorem~\ref{theorem convergence}.